What to do if you have a Michigan Accident

 - If damages exceed $5000, then you will need an attorney to start a claim in the Civil court to recover your losses.

 Michigan accident with Hit & Run driver

 If the other party leaves the scene, you will have to call your agent and submit a claim through your own company.

-If you are involved in a Michigan accident and the other person has insurance, you will need to get their information so you can file a Michigan mini-tort claim to get your deductible reimbursed.
+If you are involved in a Michigan accident and the other person has insurance, you will need to get their information to file a Michigan mini-tort claim to get your deductible reimbursed.
 The highlighted link explains the mini-tort claim process to recover your deductible.